SFU-CMPT-201/a0-pub/README.md

       final recording, make sure you `git push` it.
-    * If you recall, `git add` tells `git` that you want to save the contents of the files or directories that you provide as the arguments (a question here that you should be able to answer from the tutorial that you just did---what is `.`?). `git commit` permanently saves the file contents, and `git push` uploads the saved files to your remote GitHub Classroom repo for the assignment. `git commit` requires a commit message, and in the above, "A0 submission" is the commit message.
+    * If you recall, `git add` tells `git` that you want to save the contents of the files or directories that you provide as the arguments (a question here that you should be able to answer from the tutorial that you just did---what is `.` in `git add .`?). `git commit` permanently saves the file contents, and `git push` uploads the saved files to your remote GitHub Classroom repo for the assignment. `git commit` requires a commit message, and in the above, "A0 submission" is the commit message.
 You are free to replace it with your own message. `git log` shows commit messages.
     * If you'd like to back up what you have been doing at any point, you can enter the above commands even when you are not ready to submit.
 Again, the commands push your files to your remote GitHub Classroom repo for the assignment.